Chart Color Schemes

 Shellharbour - Oak Flats has a typical household mix, with a lower-than-average median household size

-Family households comprise 73.3% of all households, including 29.1% couples with children, 28.8% couples without children, and 13.8% single parent families.
-Non-family households account for the remaining 26.7%, with lone person households at 24.1% and group households comprising 2.6%.
-The median household size is 2.5 people, smaller than the Rest of NSW average of 2.6.
+Family households account for 73.3% of all households, including 29.1% couples with children, 28.8% couples without children, and 13.8% single parent families.
+Non-family households constitute the remaining 26.7%, with lone person households at 24.1% and group households comprising 2.6%.
+The median household size is 2.5 people, which is smaller than the Rest of NSW average of 2.6.

 Frequently Asked Questions - Households